daireto/sqlactive/docs/api/inspection-mixin.md

 def settable_attributes() -> list[str]
 ```

-> Returns a list of settable attributes.
+> Return a list of settable attributes.

 > These are all columns, settable relations and hybrid properties.